google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 project_path: /web/tools/_project.yaml
 book_path: /web/tools/_book.yaml
-description: This article shows how to run headless Chrome and Puppeteer as part of your web server to "SSR" a static version of client-side JS apps for improved loading performance and SEO friendliness.
+description: This article shows how to run headless Chrome and Puppeteer as part of your web server to "SSR" a static version of client-side JS apps for improved loading performance and better search indexability.

 {# wf_updated_on: 2018-03-19 #}
 {# wf_published_on: 2018-03-19 #}
 {# wf_blink_components: Internals>Headless #}
-{# wf_tags: puppeteer,headless,testing,ssr,prerender,seo #}
+{# wf_tags: puppeteer,headless,testing,ssr,prerender,search #}

 # Headless Chrome: an answer to server-side rendering JS sites {: .page-title }